IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 Whats roasted vs twice baked in this context?
 Who D tiers a crunchy duckfat roast tater with a fluffy interior, coated in gravy?
 U R crazy mr bot.

-Stoop Crone (Trayce), Thursday, 18 December 2025 04:44 (eight hours ago)
+Stoop Crone (Trayce), Thursday, 18 December 2025 04:44 (one month ago)

 Last century there was a Belgian fries place in the Santa Monica Promenade that I would never shut up about if it was still around, but went out of business the same time the nearby theater that showed Hong Kong action movies also closed.
 The two are permanently connected in my mind.